-Read this MomJunction post to learn how the salt pregnancy test is thought to work, and how accurate it is.
+Read this post to know how the salt pregnancy test works and whether it is accurate.

 How Is The Homemade Pregnancy Test With Salt Done?

-To take the test, you need one or two tablespoons of common table salt, a sample of the first morning urine, and a small cup (preferably a transparent one).
+We have got you covered if you are looking for how to check pregnancy at home with salt.
+You need one or two tablespoons of common table salt, a sample of the first morning urine, and a small cup (preferably a transparent one).

 - Put salt into a cup.

 - Collect a small amount of urine in a separate container.

 - Pour the urine over the salt and wait for any changes.

 - If the mixture turns milky or cheesy, it could indicate you are pregnant.